signum-network/CIPs/SIP/sip-48.md

 This SIP will introduce a temporary ownership of aliases which can be prolonged on a yearly basis.

 ## Motivation
 Signum offers a simple setup to create aliases for an account.
 Once set/created those aliases are owned by the creator account forever.
 With the introducing of [SIP-44](sip-44.md)  the alias will be more powerful to use for like domain, account  or application pointer which makes a reserved alias name more valuable.
-In addition with [SIP-47](sip-44.md)  a new service SNS ( Signum Naming Service) will be introduced which is a distributed, open, and extensible naming system based on the Signum blockchain.
-Given this cases those aliases should be actively maintained by the creator/owner to flag those aliases in use by them, otherwise the alias should be able to be claimed by another user.
+In addition with [SIP-47](sip-44.md)  a new service SNS (Signum Naming Service) will be introduced which is a distributed, open, and extensible naming system based on the Signum blockchain.
+Given these cases, those aliases should be actively maintained by the creator/owner to flag those aliases are in use by them, otherwise another user should be able to claim the alias.

 ## Specification
-The following changes should be done with an upcoming hard-fork to introduce the renewal process for aliases
+The following changes should be done with an upcoming hard-fork to introduce the renewal process for aliases.

 ### Database changes
-On the database the table alias will get a new field `renewal_time` which is an INT field and contains the datetime until the alias is reserved for the current owner.
+On the database level, the alias table will get a new field `renewal_time` which is an INT field and contains the timestamp until the alias is reserved for the current owner.
 With introduction of the needed hard-fork all aliases will get a reserved datetime of 3 months after the planned hard fork.
 In this case all active users have enough time to check their current alias ownerships and can create a renewal subscription if desired.

 ### Node changes
 **Transaction Set Alias**